 STEP 7: EDGESTITCH/TOPSTITCH

 Sew around the outside edge of the bookmark.
 This is called edgestitching or topstitching.
-This will also sew the opening closed.
+This will also sew the opening closed on the unfinished short side.

 VIOLA!
 The fabric bookmark is finished.

-If you are learning to sew, we recommend these books.
-Purchase them through our affiliate link.
+If you are learning to sew, we recommend the books below.

 Did you enjoy this project?
 Please share it with your friends using the sharing buttons.